Eigenrieden Quarry: Climate neutrality in the extraction of raw materials

 STRABAG pilot project of Mineral Baustoff GmbH for decarbonization in Thuringia

-The Eigenrieden limestone quarry aims to gradually reduce CO2 emissions associated with the extraction of raw materials and the production of building material aggregates and crushed stone, with the goal of becoming the first climate-neutral quarry in Germany in 2027.
+The Eigenrieden limestone quarry aims to gradually reduce CO2 emissions associated with the extraction of raw materials and the production of building material aggregates and crushed stone, with the goal of becoming the first climate-neutral quarry in Germany by the end of the current decade.
 This decarbonisation pilot project makes the facility, operated by our subsidiary Mineral Baustoff GmbH in Thuringia, a pioneer in sustainability, environmental protection and innovation throughout the industry.
 The project is also intended to set an example and serve as a model for the climate-friendly transformation of other raw material sites within the STRABAG Group.

 Bird's eye view of Eigenrieden limestone quarry © Mineral Baustoff GmbH